mattermost/desktop/README.md

   * OS X: Notification Center
   * Linux: [libnotify](http://electron.atom.io/docs/v0.36.0/tutorial/desktop-environment-integration/#linux)
 * Badges for unread channels and mentions
-* Installs as native application
+* Installs as a native application

 ### Pre-packaged
 You don't have to install any other software.